Auroratide/auroratide.com/content/posts/meet-kafka/content.md

 Before we go deeper into Analogyland, let's take a quick step back and consider what Kafka really _is_ technologically.

-Funnily enough, depending on what you read, you may get seemingly different definitions.
+Funnily enough, depending on what you read, you may rather diverse definitions.
 At the time I wrote this:

 * Wikipedia calls Kafka a <q cite="https://en.wikipedia.org/wiki/Apache_Kafka">software bus using stream processing</q>
 * AWS says Kafka is a <q cite="https://aws.amazon.com/msk/what-is-kafka/">distributed data store</q> for streaming in real-time